Neuropsychology Track (155213)

 • Conduct efficient diagnostic interviews of patients presenting with concerns related to TBI.

-• Effectively provide empirically supported interventions, in group and/or individual settings, to address cognitive and other comorbid difficulties.
+• Provide empirically supported interventions, in group or individual settings, to address cognitive and other comorbid difficulties.

 Location of Rotation